-We are very pleased that our Wild Caught Ornamental Fish: the trade, the benefits, the facts report has been shortlisted for Publication of the Year award by the Trade Association Forum.
+We are very pleased to announce that our Wild Caught Ornamental Fish: the trade, the benefits, the facts report was highly commended in the Publication of the Year award from the Trade Association Forum.

 We are very proud of this report so to be even shortlisted was great!
 Here’s what was said on the night about the report.

 “Before we announce of the winner of the Publication of the Year, I have been asked to commend the entry submitted by The Ornamental Aquatic Trades Association, for their fantastic-looking publication designed specifically for online use.
 Congratulations to The Ornamental Aquatic Trades Association.”